OctopusDeploy/docs/docs/installation/octopus-server-linux-container/index.md

 ## Running Octopus Server in a Container

-This section walks through some of the different ways you can run the Octopus Octopus Server Linux Container, from `docker compose` to using a full orchestration service such as Kubernetes:
+This section walks through some of the different ways you can run the Octopus Server Linux Container, from `docker compose` to using a full orchestration service such as Kubernetes:

 - [Octopus Server Container with Docker Compose](/docs/installation/octopus-server-linux-container/docker-compose-linux.md)
 - [Octopus Server Container with systemd](/docs/installation/octopus-server-linux-container/systemd-service-definition.md)